tigera-cs/Calico-Foundation/4.2-policy-fundamentals-lab/README.md

 ## 4.2.
 Network Policy - Fundamentals

-This is the 2nd lab lab exploring Calico network policies and explores use cases of NetworkPolicy and GlobalNetworkPolicy for pod and services communication.
+In this 2nd lab, we will explore the use cases of NetworkPolicy and GlobalNetworkPolicy for pod and service communication.

 In this lab you will:

-4.2.1.
-Simulate a compromise
+* Simulate a compromise
-4.2.2.
-Create Kubernetes Network Policy limiting access 4.2.3.
-Create a Global Default Deny and allow Authorized DNS 4.2.4.
-Create a network policy to the rest of the sample application
+* Create Kubernetes Network Policy limiting access
+* Create a Global Default Deny and allow Authorized DNS
+* Create a network policy to the rest of the sample application

 ### 4.2.0.
 Before you begin